World Pet Obesity · Clinical Assessment Tool

 Epaxial muscles

-Palpate along the lumbar spine.
+Palpate along the thoracic and lumbar spine.
 Reduced epaxial muscle makes the dorsal spinous processes and surrounding contours easier to feel.

 Site 04 Pelvic muscle assessment illustration